flant/shell-operator/HOOKS.md

 - `queue` — a name of a separate queue.
 It can be used to execute long-running hooks in parallel with hooks in "main" queue.

 - `includeSnapshotsFrom` — an array of names of `kubernetes` bindings in a hook.
-When specified, a list of monitored objects from that bindings will be added to the binding context.
+When specified, a list of monitored objects from that bindings will be added to the binding context in a `snapshots` field.
 Self-include is also possible.

 YAML example:
 ```yaml